matthiasn/talk-transcripts/Hickey_Rich/AreasOfInterestForClojuresCore.md

 [audience member] But, as well, just, I dunno, I was thinking if the reader was allowing you to register structures for various types, would it be worthwhile or not worthwhile to add, you already got a hook there say, we have a constructor now for our standard map or standard, you know.

-[Rich] Have you gotten better maps that you'd like to share?
+[Rich] Have you got better maps that you'd like to share?

 [Audience member] I don't know.
 Where I'm going with talking about this -